Clinical trials & research

 What is Boots' role in clinical research?

 With 175 years’ experience in healthcare, Boots ambition is to continue to advance healthcare for future generations to come by conducting and contributing to clinical research.
-We want to improve health conditions for all by supporting the research conducted into certain conditions and empower individuals to live better lives.
+We want to improve health outcomes by supporting research conducted into certain conditions and empowering individuals to live better lives.

 We work with a variety of organisations including the National Institute of Health and Care Research, the NHS, charities, academic institutions (i.e., universities), and companies in the life sciences sector (i.e., pharmaceutical companies) to support clinical research.